 To be honest, I’m a runner who often only wears shorts and a tank top when running in the rain.
 I like the feel of the rain on my skin and

-This jacket is a hybrid, which means the body and sleeves are water and wind resistant, while the hood and shoulders are fully waterproof and made out of Pertex Shield fabric.
-Reviewers praise its abilities to keep out rain, while also being lightweight and breathable.
-This jacket is built for the outdoors and a good choice if you want something that is both compact and able to protect you from the elements.
+This jacket is praised for being light and perfect for hiking and other outdoor activities.
+Outdoor Reaserch is an expert in outdoor gear.
+Made out of Pertex Shield fabric, this jacket is built for the outdoors and a good choice if you want something that is both compact and able to protect you from the elements.

 While many jackets are only water-resistant, this one claims to be fully waterproof.
 As it’s designed for cycling, it’s accustomed to the strong force of rain hitting it at high speeds.
 From the reviews, it sounds like this jacket may actually perform its function too well and cause a different kind of moisture when the warmth of the jacket results in sweating.
 This jacket promises to keep you safe from the rain and, as it’s designed for athletes, won’t be too bulky or inhibit your movement.